 This is how I would reconstruct the situation behind First Timothy.
-I am more interested in placing these letters into Paul’s career at this point that describing the “opponents” who are implied by the letter.
-After teaching through the material over a few months, I will return to the difficult problem of the opponents.
+In this post, I am more interested in placing these letters into Paul’s career at this point than describing the “opponents” who are implied by the letter.

 - Paul spent about three years in Ephesus (Acts 19).
 During this time he would have established churches in the city and trained others who planted still more churches.
 Colossians is evidence that at least one other city near Ephesus was evangelized by a Pauline disciple.
 Revelation 2-3 mentions 6 churches in addition to Ephesus which may have been established as a result of Paul’s three years of ministry in Ephesus.